Aru va`en: A Keeping of the Troth

 The twilight deepened.

-I followed the cries to a hill silhouetted against a red predawn sky.
+I followed the cries to a hill beneath a red predawn sky.

 There I saw him.